varnish/libvmod-xkey/README.rst

     import xkey;

-    # Example of purging using xkey:
+    # Example of purging using xkey.
-    # The key to be purged is gotten from the xkey-purge header
+    # The key to be purged is specified in the xkey-purge header.
     sub vcl_recv {
         if (req.http.xkey-purge) {
             if (xkey.purge(req.http.xkey-purge) != 0) {